kanthaus/kanthaus.online/user/pages/30.blog/2018-04-23_was-ist-das-kanthaus/item.en.md

 - self-organization, personal initiative; important to take an active role in the house with ones own strengths
 - giving and taking

-**About the author: Laurina has been with kanthaus since its foundation and does especially vision-related, social and emotional work for the project.**
+**About the author: Laurina has been with Kanthaus since its foundation and does especially vision-related, social and emotional work for the project.**